dynamsoft-docs/label-recognition-docs-mobile/programming/android/samples/recognize-from-camera-enhancer.md

 ## Output

 To get the output result, you have to implement the `CapturedResultReceiver` and bind it with your `CaptureVisionRouter` instance.
-You will receive the text line recognizing results in the [`onDecodedBarcodesReceived`]({{ site.dcv_android_api }}core/basic-structures/captured-result-receiver.html#onrecognizedtextlinesreceived) method each time when a image (video frame) is processed.
+You will receive the text line recognizing results in the [`onRecognizedTextLinesReceived`]({{ site.dcv_android_api }}capture-vision-router/auxiliary-classes/captured-result-receiver.html#onrecognizedtextlinesreceived) method each time when a image (video frame) is processed.

 ## Control the Start & Stop of the Capturing